An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: System Description

 \subsection{Energy Storage}

-The consistent flight operation of HAPS for long-endurance requires the energy storage of the surplus power for night time operation.
+The consistent flight operation of HAPS for long-endurance requires the energy storage of the surplus power for NTO.
 The electrical energy is stored and drawn from the rechargeable batteries depending on the net power $P_{\rm net}$ i.e.,